JWalshe86/pizza-ordering-system/README.md

  * [Code Institute Pylinter 051123](./testing/Code_Institute_Pylinter_051123.pdf)
  * [Code Institute Pylinter cleared](./testing/CI_Pylinter_cleared.png)
  * Test run on Heroku 05/11/23. os.system('cls') not recognised by Heroku but os.system('clear') is.
 Solved with the following if statement: 'os.system('cls' if os.name=='nt' else 'clear')'.
 I also had to run pyfiglet to my requirement.txt, so Heroku could recognize it as a dependency.
+  * The day before deployment I tried using a lot of code from another project to get a background image, on this project.
+I ended up with a bug I couldn't find.
+Heroku would no longer deploy this project.
+I spent hours searching the web.
+Eventually, I found another project that deployed on Heroku, and I had to add all the information from this project into that one and just keep adding and deleting items until it successfully deployed again.
+I've learnt adopting lots of code at once into your project is high risk because if something goes wrong, you don't understand the code and it can be really hard to fix.

  ### Feature Testing 061123/071123